 I was fascinated by Bogota, wasn’t fully aware of what to expect after landing and how safe will greet us Colombia.
 Bogota is the capital of Colombia with a population over 7 million inhabitants.
 It is also the third-largest city in South America and one of the most beautiful places on this continent.

 Bogotá's amazing architecture.

-The old buildings architecture and city murals give Bogota an artistic touch.
-The city lanscape offers lots corners to explore, which are enriched by the country’s history.
-Journey in Colombia will be a meeting for you with a completely different culture, fantastic nightlife, unforgetable atmosphere in small cafes, it’s just not possible to get bored for a second in this land.
-What’s more Bogota lies in a valley between the Guadalupe and Montserrat mountains, which offers an opportunity for spectacular views of the city.
+The old buildings’ architecture and city murals enrich Bogota with an artistic touch.
+The city landscape offers lots to explore and most street corners are filled with country’s history.
+Journey to Colombia will be associated with a totally different culture, fantastic nightlife, and small cafes lifestyle.
+It’s not possible to get bored for a second on a Colombian land.
+What’s more, Bogota lies in a valley between the Guadalupe and Montserrat mountains, which offers an opportunity for spectacular views of the city.

 Is Bogota the capital of Colombia safe?

 Remaining friendly to local people is key to be able to feel good on the streets of Bogota.
 The safety question needs to go first as almost everyone wonders is Colombia safe for travelers.
 There is no one answer to that, it all depends on how you behave, where you stay and what attitude you present.
 Colombian authorities made the capital of Colombia – Bogota much safer for travelers over the last few years.
 Unless you don’t show off with your thick wallet or lens camera, you should be safe.
 I guess the real danger is pickpocketing, but let’s be honest – this is a much less violent crime than any other.